 Key Takeaways:

-- The FAA is investigating and may impose sanctions, potentially including emergency revocation or suspension of the pilot's certificate.
+- The FAA is investigating the incident with video evidence and considering severe penalties, including emergency revocation, suspension, or fines for the pilot's certificate.

 See a mistake?
 Contact us.